Provable Guarantees for Nonlinear Feature Learning in Three-Layer Neural Networks: Examples

 where $P_k$ is the orthogonal projection onto the subspace of degree $k$ spherical harmonics, and the $c_k$ are constants satisfying $c_k = O(d^{-k})$.
 Since $f^*$ is an even function and $\mathbb{E}_x\qty[f^*(x)] = 0$, truncating this expansion at $k = 2$ yields

 It thus suffices to compute $P_2f^*$.
-To do so, we draw a connection to the universality phenomenon in high dimensions.
+To do so, we draw a connection to the universality phenomenon in high dimensional probability.
 Consider two features $x^TAx$ and $x^TBx$ with $\langle A, B \rangle = 0$.
-We show that, when $d$ is large, the distribution of $x^TAx$ approaches that of the standard Gaussian; furthermore $x^TBx$ approaches a mixture of $\chi^2$ and Gaussian random variables independent of $x^TAx$.
-As such, we can show
+We show that, when $d$ is large, the distribution of $x^TAx$ approaches that of the standard Gaussian, while $x^TBx$ approaches a mixture of $\chi^2$ and Gaussian random variables independent of $x^TAx$.
+As such, we show

-The second equality can be viewed as an approximate version of Stein's lemma, which was applied in \Cref{sec:single_index_theorem} to compute the learned feature.
+The second expression can be viewed as an approximate version of Stein's lemma, which was applied in \Cref{sec:single_index_theorem} to compute the learned feature.
 Altogether, our key technical result (stated formally in \Cref{lem:p2}) is that for $f^* = g^*(x^TAx)$, the projection $P_2f^*$ satisfies

-The learned feature is thus $\mathbb{K}f^* = \Theta(d^{-2})\cdot P_2f^* + o_d(1)$; plugging this into \Cref{thm:single_feature_informal} yields the $d^4$ sample complexity.
+The learned feature is thus $\mathbb{K}f^*(x) = \Theta(d^{-2})\cdot (x^TAx + o_d(1))$; plugging this into \Cref{thm:single_feature_informal} yields the $d^4$ sample complexity.